 How much will a new air conditioner be?
 Alignment?
 Oil Change?
-Strangely enough, my phone just rang, and it was Dodge calling me to bring in my truck for maintenance.
+Strangely enough, my phone just rang, and Dodge called me to bring in my truck for maintenance.
 It’s a sign, haha!

 You’ll be surprised to find out how expensive some vehicles are in the hundreds of dollars.

-I know that wealthy people in our city don’t drive brand-new vehicles because money is better invested somewhere else.
+I know that wealthy people in our city don’t drive brand-new vehicles because money is better invested elsewhere.

 There’s much truth to that, but for us, a truck ticked all of our boxes even though it was hours away.